-Working with QuickBooks and LGL
+Working with QuickBooks Desktop and other accounting systems

 In this article (4 approaches):

-- 4. Enter details in LGL and use third-party software to import to QuickBooks
+- 4. Enter details in LGL and use third-party software to import to QuickBooks Desktop

-1. Enter transaction details in LGL and lump sum entries into QuickBooks
+1. Enter transaction details in LGL and lump sum entries into QuickBooks Desktop

-This is our recommended approach: Enter individual transaction details in LGL and enter lump sum totals in QuickBooks.
+Enter individual transaction details in LGL and enter lump sum totals in QuickBooks.
 Why re-create all the same details in QuickBooks that you have in your donor management database?

 You will need to figure out with your accountant how to group your lump sum batches.
 Most likely, you will want to enter totals according to the LGL Gift Category, since those should match up with your QuickBooks Chart of Account line items.